tchak/rasputin/README.md

     //= require sproutcore

-And and any of the following you want to include:
+And any of the following you want to include:

     //= require sproutcore-datastore
     //= require sproutcore-statechart